 - 741 Hz: the fifth is connected to expression and solutions, helping us open up and share our gifts with the world more fully.

-- 852 Hz: the sixth and final of the original notes, returns us to spiritual order, improving our access to the spiritual or sublime.
+- 852 Hz: the sixth and final of the original notes, returns us to spiritual order, improving our access to the spiritual realm, our authentic self, and higher consciousness.

 Solfeggio Music & Its Ability to Heal